mikerae/html-and-css-essentials-portfolio-project/README.md

 Members may post and display their photos of gatherings held.
 This was included in the scope analysis but excluded in the first release.
 ### Bug Fixes
 Currently there are one or two bugs which have yet to be corrected.
 See the bug section.
 These will be corrected in a future release.

+## Technologies Used
++ HTML5
++ CSS3

+## Testing and Related Bugs
+### Human Testing
+#### Links
++ All external links were tested manually to verify that they were live and that they all opened in a new browser tab or window.
+No issues were found.
++ All internal links were tested manually.
+    + Initially, the top of a linked section was obscured by the fixed nav bar.
+This was resolved by applying an appropriate offset to the target equivalent to the height off the nav bar.
+This varies with screen size, so offsets were applied within media queries.
+    + After testing and correction, no issues were found.